The Top 10 Romantic Restaurants in Brisbane for a Date

 Photo: George’s Paragon

-READ MORE: Out about Brissie?
+READ MORE: Out and about in Brissie?
 Here are our favourite Brisbane date ideas

 Romantic restaurant Brisbane #5 - Sono